exactly-once/Home/content/posts/messaging-infrastructure.md

 We don't have such devices so we need to accept that even in the strongest of message processing modes, the all-or-nothing mode, the business logic can be executed multiple times.
 If a message processing transaction is not completed and the message is delivered again, the business logic is executed as if it was the first attempt.
 If that business logic produces any side effects, these effects are produced for the second time.
 An example is calling a web service to authorize a credit card transaction.
 Each time a message processing is retried, a new authorization is created until the customer's balance reaches zero.
 We will deal with cases like this later in the series when we'll discuss various resources a system can interact with.

 The all-or-nothing is a very powerful concept as it allows writing very simple business logic code.
-Provided that this code does not produce any side effects, the behavior of the system is exactly as if *exactly-once message delivery* was a thing.
-Sounds compelling, doesn't it?So how can I use this mode?
+Provided that this code does not produce any side effects, the behavior of the system is exactly as if *exactly-once message delivery* was a real thing.
+Sounds compelling, doesn't it?
+So how can I use this mode?
 The all-or-nothing mode can be implemented in two ways.

 The first approach is to use distributed transaction technology that ensures that individual transactions against the data store and the message queue are made atomic and durable.
 The problem is, such technology is no longer widely accessible.
 Few message queue products support distributed transactions and none of them is designed to work well in the cloud.
 You can learn more about distributed transactions and the Two-Phase Commit protocol from [one of our previous posts](https://exactly-once.github.io/posts/notes-on-2pc/).